LukePappa/Ourism/text.md

-Perfect fulfillment may be found in the very act of existing.
+Your purpose is to find perfect fulfillment in the very act of existing.